TMS9900: Instruction set and addressing

+This common piece of code during the interrupt could be used by both I/O read and write commands.
+Similar methods could be employed in any debugging methods wanting to be used.

 The TMS9900 also supports the eXtended OPeration (XOP) instruction.
-XOP is given a number in the range 0-15 as well as a source address.
+XOP is given a number in the range 0–15 as well as a source address.
 When invoked, the instruction will perform a context switch through one of sixteen vectors at predefined locations in memory.
 The XOP instruction also places the effective address of the source operand in register 11 of the new workspace.
+The context-saving feature of the XOP instruction can also be used as to implement inline debugging.

 XOP is less flexible than a BLWP, as the transfer vectors have to be at fixed locations, but allows one source operand to be directly addressed rather than passed in a register or otherwise.

 XOP can be used to implement a system call facility.
 In TI's DX10 operating system, XOP 15 invokes a system call.
 A programmer might define an assembler macro, for example SVC, which invokes XOP 15.
 Another use of XOP was to implement instructions in software which might be handled by dedicated hardware in future versions of the 990 minicomputer series.
+An example of such actions can be shown in the code below where a CALL function is implemented using and XOP 6 Instruction.
+The beauty of this implementation of a CALL function using an XOP is that it is straightforward to add checks to determine if the stack overflowed, for example C R10,@2*R9(R13), where R9 points to the address of the stack limit.